The Petrolhead's Guide to Stag Dos: Driving & Adrenaline

 Tiny Bikes, Big Laughs.

-You will look ridiculous, but that is the point.
-These are miniature racing bikes that reach impressive speeds.
-Getting your knee down on a bike that is only 18 inches off the ground is a skill that takes some mastering.
+Look at the picture.
+Now look at your legs.
+Now look at the picture again.
+Admit it, you will look ridiculous on one of these mini motos, but that is almost entirely the point.
+These are miniature racing bikes that reach surprisingly impressive speeds.
+Getting your knee down on a bike that is only 18 inches off the ground is a skill that takes some mastering – and for those of you who master it, the adrenaline you will feel is unmatched.

 Part 4: The Weird & Wonderful